rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 #### 6.21.436 Pagination not continuous

 <a name="6.21.436.1">6.21.436.1</a> *Optionally,* if the pagination of a manifestation in more than one physical unit is not continuous, record the number of pages, leaves, or columns of each unit either in parentheses after the number of units or in a [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) (see [6.215.3.85](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.3.85)).
-Separate the counts for individual units with semi-colons.
+Separate the counts for individual units with semicolons.

 >Example:
 > <CITE>4 volumes ([4], 527, [1]; 12, 548; 8, 533, [3]; 4, 499, [1] pages)</CITE><CITE><CITE>